AdobeDocs/campaign-standard.en/help/sending/using/sending-proofs.md

 # Sending proofs {#sending-proofs}

 A proof is a specific message that allows you to test a message before sending it to the main target.
 Recipients of the proof are in charge of approving the message (its content and form).

-They are defined in the **Test profiles**.
+There are two types of proofs recipients:

+* **Test profiles** allow you to target additional recipients who do not match the defined targeting criteria.
+They can be added to a message's audience to detect any fraudulent use of your recipient database or to ensure the emails arrive in the inboxes.
 For more on this, see [Managing test profiles](../../audiences/using/managing-test-profiles.md).

+   >[!NOTE]
+   >
-In order to send a proof, the test profiles must be included in your message's audience.
+   >In order to send a proof, the test profiles must be included in your message's audience.

-In a message:
+* **Substitution profiles** allow you to place yourself in the position of one of the targeted profiles and to get an exact representation of the message that the profile will receive.
+For more on this, see [Testing email messages using targeted profiles](../../sending/using/testing-messages-using-target.md).

+   >[!NOTE]
+   >
+   >This feature is avaiable for the email channel only.

+To send proofs, follow these steps:

+1. Make sure the proofs recipients have been configured:
+   * **Test profiles** must be included in your message's audience
+   * **Substitution profiles** must be added once the message preparation has been successfull (see [this section](../../sending/using/testing-messages-using-target.md))).

 1. Click the **[!UICONTROL Send a test]** button.